ajejoseph22/upgraded-octo-journey/README.md

 # Things I was NOT able to implement
 * The signin/signup page
 * Some of the UI features e.g. the user profile area at the extreme right of the NavBar
-* Some non-core pages/UI features e.g the 404 not found page, the loading page as presented in the design (I created my own loading page)
+* Some non-core pages e.g the 404 not found page, the loading page as presented in the design (I created my own loading page)

 # If I had a week to work on it...
 * I would finish up the leftover pages/features (404, signin/signup etc.)
-* Do a lot of code cleanups/optimizations (**Some questions**: can any optimizations be made to the architecture of the components? can any optimizations be made to prevent unnecessary rendering?
-Are the components/classes/ids namesd for optimal readablilty?
+* Do a lot of code cleanups/optimizations (**Some questions**: can any improvements be made to the way the components are structured? can any optimizations be made to prevent unnecessary rendering?
+Are the components/classes/ids named for optimal clarity?
 Are the components using semantic enough elements?) !
 * Write tests